4urora3night/earth/README.md

 ### Notes

-When running the script, if a error occurs the script will exit so logs are visible. huh... its been a interesting first project wriiten in bash, but for now I will work on another project...
+When running the script, if a error occurs the script will exit so logs are visible. \
+huh... its been a interesting first project wriiten in bash, but for now I will work on another project so I may futher improve my developer skills...
 👋 The next update won't be until a while.

 ---